About The Pensions Advisory Service

 - give free, independent information and guidance on pension matters

-- resolve and mediate on problems an individual may have with their pension
+- resolve problems an individual may have with their pension

 - share insight with Government and industry to help develop future pensions policy